-- Do other texts need to be read to build background knowledge? - What key content-related or general academic vocabulary do students need to know prior to reading the text?
+- What key content-related or general academic vocabulary do students need to know prior to reading the text? - What technology skills and knowledge will students need to access the text and complete the academic task?

 SELECTING THE TEXT

 This text meets the following features of an ideal text: